psd90/order/README.md

-Creating a simple food ordering site/app to prebook food from a easy to edit menu.
+Creating a simple food ordering site/app to prebook food.
+The chef should be able to easily edit the menu.